-The overdraft is secured for 2023.
-The maximum amount that can be drawn down against the overdraft facility is \$2 million (2022: \$200,000 unsecured).
+The overdraft is secured for 2024.
+The maximum amount that can be drawn down against the overdraft facility is \$2 million (2023: \$2 million secured).
 There are no restrictions on the use of this facility.
+This facility expires in June 2025.

 The Council borrowings are secured against rates of the Council under a debenture trust deed.

-As at 30 June 2023, Council had issued \$3.5m of Security Stock to the Local Government Funding Agency for term debt (2022: \$nil).
+As at 30 June 2024, Council had issued \$3.5m of Security Stock to the Local Government Funding Agency and \$3.0m to the ANZ Bank for term debt (As at 30 June 2023: Council had issued \$3.5m of Security Stock to the Local Government Funding Agency and \$3.0m to the ANZ Bank for term debt).